nualagr/dargan-health-foods/README.md

 - Enable site visitors to select the products they wish to buy, alter the quantity if desired and pay for their items with ease.
 - Allow site visitors to easily contact the store with any questions.
 - Encourage new members to sign up to the website community.
-- Create an interactive website where a community of engaged consumers can share their product reviews and blog comments on the site.
+- Create an interactive website where a community of engaged consumers can share their product reviews and blog comments.
 - Provide users with the functionality so that they can create, read, update and delete their own content.
 - Store the users’ data, if they permit, so that it is can be accessed when required.